ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 ### Decompressor state

-Here is the main state of the decompressor in C:
+Here is the main state of the decompressor in C.
+It is here just for demonstration purposes to demonstrate the complexity of the state (and its size).
+You don't have to understand the fields meaning.

 ```c
 struct LZ4F_dctx_s {